albertojuanL/kafkajs-buffer/README.md

 producerBuffer.stopAutoPolling();
 ```

-To receive the confirmation when the messages are published to kafka, use the callback functions 'onBatchDelivered' and/or 'onMessageDelivered'.
+To receive the response when the messages are published to kafka, use the callback functions 'onBatchDelivered' and/or 'onMessageDelivered'.
+You can received handle the responses by message or by batch.

 ```typescript
 // This function is called everytime a message is successfully sent to Kafka